 Students can also pay in full at the Student Enrollment Building with a check, money order or cash.
-Checks or money orders are acceptable if made payable to Ocean County College.
+Checks or money orders should be made payable to Ocean County College.
 Checks or money orders must include the student's name and student I.D. number.
 The college also accepts cash payment.
-Visa, Mastercard, AMEX and Discover are accepted in person, by telephone and on the web.